br1code/br1-interview-preparation/client/README.md

 - **Submitted Answers**
   - Lists all video recordings submitted for this question, sorted by creation date.
   - Each answer includes:
     - A link to play back the video.
+The text of the link displays the creation date.
       - **Endpoint:** `GET /api/answers/{id}`
     - A "Delete" button to remove the answer and its associated video file.
       - Displays a confirmation modal before deletion.